kadena-community/docs/docs/learn-pact/intermediate/built-in-functions.md

 `verify-spv` takes some blob, a binary data type, provided by the user and runs code on it that would be too expensive to do in pact.
 Thus, in the statement `(verify-spv "ETH")`, "ETH" has code in the chainweb-node binary to validate that the data is well-formed and returns a normal Pact object with all of the data.
 It is NOT an oracle; it is a tool that an oracle would use to guarantee data integrity.
 [Here](https://github.com/kadena-io/kadenaswap/blob/master/pact/relay/kerc/kERC.pact#L210-L245) is example code using the chain relay to validate a proof that the sender has retrieved from infura.

-In a repl script, all you can do is simulate this, as the "ETH" support does not ship with Pact.
+In a REPL script, all you can do is simulate this, as the "ETH" support does not ship with Pact.
 The [`mock-spv`](https://pact-language.readthedocs.io/en/stable/pact-functions.html#mock-spv) REPL native allows you to mock a call to verify-spv ([github](https://github.com/kadena-io/kadenaswap/blob/master/pact/relay/kerc/kERC.repl#L44-L81)).

 You can simulate any protocol desired.
-However, getting a protocol added to chainweb requires support in the chainweb binary and is a hard fork.
+However, getting a protocol added to Chainweb requires support in the Chainweb binary and is a hard fork.
 Therefore, the community would need to spearhead by opening a pull request for a KIP, Kadena Improvement Process.
 For instance, to support BTC proofs, a KIP would be opened to add `verify-spv "BTC"` to discuss and specify what is needed.
 Afterwards, the Haskell support would need to be implemented and released with a Chainweb version upgrade.
-Currently chainweb supports "ETH" and "TXOUT" only ([github](https://github.com/kadena-io/chainweb-node/blob/f0b47973f1653878d7a51b73b4422f980b67dd84/src/Chainweb/Pact/SPV.hs#L120-L152)).
+Currently Chainweb supports "ETH" and "TXOUT" only ([github](https://github.com/kadena-io/chainweb-node/blob/f0b47973f1653878d7a51b73b4422f980b67dd84/src/Chainweb/Pact/SPV.hs#L120-L152)).

 ::: note